Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 All this aside, the only drawback for me is wading into unknown waters and learning a new framework when I have a fair number under my belt already.
 It's not that I am adverse to learning new frameworks and usually I jump at something new, but rather I am adverse to trading time spent creating a better application against the time it may take to get to grips with the setup.
 I need to consider this carefully and weigh this against my objectives and what I want from the course.

-* Release history taken from the [Xamarin page on Wikipedia](https://en.wikipedia.org/wiki/Xamarin).
+* Release history and other information taken from the [Xamarin page on Wikipedia](https://en.wikipedia.org/wiki/Xamarin).

 **Python with Kivy**